 I especially enjoy producing work that provokes a response from the viewer, often experimenting using contrasting colours.
 I aim to inspire the viewer to connect emotionally and question the status quo.

 In 2017 I exhibited at the Buckland Art Gallery in the Cotswolds.
-In 2018, I exhibited and sold at the Liverpool Art Fair and have since sold several paintings in 2019.
+In 2018, I exhibited and sold at the Liverpool Art Fair.
 Over the last few years I have exhibited at the Grundy Art Gallery in Blackpool and in 2019 at the Surface Gallery in Nottingham.